Fula people: Timeline of Fulani history

-New Fulani Olig

 Society

 The Fulani, migrant Arabs and Hausa people have taken some influences from each other's cultures.
-Upon the success recorded in the 1804 Fulani War of Usman dan Fodio, who is claimed to be partly Arab and partly Fulani, many Arabs and Fulɓe subsequently joined the ruling classes of the Northern Nigerian Emirate.
-They dress and speak like their Hausa neighbours and live in the same form (see Hausa–Fulani and Hausa-Fulani Arabs).
+Upon the success recorded in the 1804 Fulani War of Usman dan Fodio, many formerly nomadic Fulɓe subsequently joined the ruling classes of the many emirates of the Sokoto Caliphate.
+The Fulɓe of Hausaland dress in the clothing and speak the language of their Hausa neighbours (see Hausa–Fulani).
+Because they became the dominant ethnic group in these lands, the Fulɓe in the emirates outside Hausaland, like parts of Kanem-Bornu, Adamawa and Gombe, still retain much of their Fulani culture even still speaking Fulfulde as their first language.
 The Fulɓe who didn't settle during this period and their descendants, however, still keep an obvious distinct identity from that of the Hausa and other surrounding groups of the region.
 This Hausa–Fulani interaction is uncommon outside the eastern subregion of West Africa.

-The Toucouleur people in the central Senegal River valley are closely related to the Fula people.
-During the medieval era, they paid a tribute to the Fula.
-Large numbers of other Fula-speakers live scattered in the region and have a lower status.
-They are descendants of Fula-owned slaves.
-Now legally emancipated, in some regions they still pay tribute to Fula elites, and they are often denied chances for upward social mobility.

 In Mali, Burkina Faso and Senegal for instance, those within the Fulɓe cultural sphere, but who are not ethnically Fula, are referred to as yimɓe pulaaku (𞤴𞤭𞤥𞤩𞤫 𞤆𞤵𞤤𞤢𞥄𞤳𞤵, "people of the Fula culture").
 As such, Fulani culture includes people who may or may not be ethnic Fulani.
 Although slavery is now illegal, memories of the past relationship between Fulɓbe and Rimayɓe are still very much alive in both groups.
 Paul Riesman, an American ethnographer who resided among the Jelgooji Fulɓbe of Burkina Faso in the 1980s, states that the Fulɓe are tall, slim, and light-skinned; they have thin straight noses, and their hair tends to be long and curly.
 In contrast, the Rimayɓe are stocky, tending towards corpulence, dark-skinned with flat 'squashed' noses, and short kinky hair.